 In February 1998, the college relocated to its present location in the Gardena Medical Plaza, which is a multistory building with a contemporary marble lobby with an open atrium to the second floor.
+The facility where classes are held is located at 1045 W. Redondo Beach Blvd., Suite 275, Gardena, CA 90247.
 The college occupies over 22,150 square feet of space on the second floor.
 The facility consists of classrooms, labs, administrative offices, a resource learning center and student and staff lounges.